CodeScop/Oge-Mai-Field-Guide/history/hunthistory02.md

-LAST UPDATED 26 JUN 2020
+LAST UPDATED 25 JUL 2020

 So, we've gone through all of Season 1.
 Now let's take a look at what unlocked on March 26, when Season 2 became available.